texttest/website_2/index.md

 ## Command-line tools

 The command-line tools enable you to run existing test cases and report test results.
+On Windows, we recommend you follow the [Windows installation instructions](getting_started/install_windows.html) instead, but you can still install TextTest as a Python package as described below if you prefer.

-First install a recent version of [Python](https://www.python.org/): 3.6 or higher.
+You will need a recent version of [Python](https://www.python.org/): 3.6 or higher.
 We also recommend [creating a virtual environment](https://docs.python.org/3/library/venv.html) to run TextTest in.
 When you have activated your virtual environment, use pip to install TextTest:

     python -m pip install texttest